-CULTNAT, Center for Documentation of Cultural and Natural Heritage is one of the research centers of the academic research sector at Bibliotheca Alexandrina stationed in Cairo and supported by the Ministry of Communication and Information Technology.
+The Center for Documentation of Cultural and Natural Heritage (CultNat) is one of the research centers of the academic research sector at Bibliotheca Alexandrina stationed in Cairo and supported by the Ministry of Communication and Information Technology.
 The Center aims to apply the latest technological innovations in documentation and dissemination of Egypt’s cultural heritage, the tangible and intangible.

 For more than fifteen years, CULTNAT has been building databases that cover the diverse fields of Egypt’s huge heritage, gathering massive amounts of data, applying and creating advanced technology, and employing qualified human resources.
 CULTNAT’s multilingual databases, a huge repository of heritage information, are reinforced by 2D and 3D high quality images.
 This wealth of knowledge is disseminated through different channels which include the patented panoramic interactive display system, CULTURAMA, together with books, multimedia applications, documentary movies, websites, virtual reality, augmented reality, mobile applications, and GIS applications.